moldovancsaba/picflip/ARCHITECTURE.md

 ## Application Flow

+1. Users can access the application through email-only authentication at `/login`.
+2. New users are automatically registered on first login with default user role.
+3. Authentication is handled via JWT tokens stored in HTTP-only cookies.
+4. Protected routes (admin, users, organizations) require valid authentication.
-1. The application serves a main page that provides access to both the admin interface and documentation.
+5. The main page provides access to the admin interface and documentation.
-2. The admin interface allows configuration of multiple iframes through a MongoDB-backed API.
+6. The admin interface allows configuration of multiple iframes through a MongoDB-backed API.
-3. Each iframe configuration is accessible through a dynamic route at `/iframe/[id]`.
+7. Each iframe configuration is accessible through a dynamic route at `/iframe/[id]`.
-4. All styling is handled through styled-components to ensure consistent theming and responsive design.
+8. All styling is handled through styled-components to ensure consistent theming and responsive design.
-5. The application uses a context provider to manage and distribute iframe settings across components.
+9. The application uses a context provider to manage and distribute iframe settings across components.